seungrokj/ai_sprint_paris/guide_2_perf_accuracy_measurement/README.md

 cd ai_sprint_paris/scripts
 ```

-## Start the development and evaluation container
+## Start the vLLM development and evaluation docker container

 This script will [start a docker container](https://github.com/seungrokj/ai_sprint_paris/blob/main/scripts/0_container.sh) with vllm pre-installed, and mounts your local vLLM clone into `/vllm-dev` in the container.
 The container runs the image `rocm/vllm-dev:nightly_0610_rc2_0610_rc2_20250605`.